 ECW was running a string of successful pay-per-views that established them as a viable third option in pro wrestling behind WCW and WWF.
-The professional wrestling business as a whole was streaking through the sky, in a boom period of epic, never-seen-before proportions.
+As a whole, the professional wrestling business was streaking through the sky, in a boom period of epic, never-seen-before proportions.
 Life was great for all involved, and life was revolving more and more around the illusory promises of professional wrestling: never-ending money, never-ending popularity.
 All involved fooled themselves into thinking a temporary boom period was going to be permanent; they were letting themselves get fooled by a mirage while forces far beyond control were shifting like tectonic plates.
 They were inhaling the smoke.

 "I was living, eating, sleeping, breathing wrestling," said Sandman.
 "I’d go to sleep thinking about spots with Mikey Whipwreck.
 I had my family, I had my kids, but they were almost a distraction.
 I was blowing up.
 Fame fucks people up, and it fucked me up."

 The high water mark came in late 1998.
 What particular day was it?
 Hard to say.
 Did anyone on the inside realize the wave was cresting?
 No way.
 Looking back, after the gold rush, you can put a narrative together, maybe blame the parties involved for hubris and building the ghost towns, but nothing is ever that clear when you are living it day-by-day.